He Do It"

 to garner attention with her stunning artistry and sterling voice, as her

-hit single Won't He Do It has hit #1 on the latest chart for
+hit single Won't He Do It has stayed at or near #1 on Billboard's Gospel

 At 20, the young Louisiana native and former The Voice finalist is

 a compelling force to be reckoned with, carving a unique creative path,

 modern sound, and positive message that has enthralled fans since her

 previous #1 singles for How Great Thou Art and Oh Mary Don't You

 release of her debut EP, where she collaborated with renowned producers and